-I use a range of techniques to create the elements that make up my patterns, I use a wide range of techniques.
-Pencil sketching, doodling, painting, printing, markers, pastels, scraping, scattering, splattering, and photographing or scanning objects.
-I find that the most satisfying designs start with some kind of organic, artistic process.
+To create the elements that make up my patterns, I use a wide range of techniques.
+Pencil sketching, doodling, painting, printing, markers, pastels, scraping, scattering, splattering, photography and scanning.
+My most satisfying designs usually begin with some kind of organic, artistic process.
 Here are a number of examples.

 I think this one will be good as a fabric pattern too so it will eventually end up on my Spoonflower collection too.